LukeFarren/Glossary-/README.md

 ![Burn-down](https://github.com/LukeFarren/TraceBall/blob/master/TraceballBurnDown.png)
 ## Paradigms

-A programming paradigm is a model of programming based on how a program is designed there are multiple paradigms including but not limited to Procedural, Object and Event-Driven paradigms.
+A programming paradigm is a model of programming based on how a program is designed, there are multiple paradigms including but not limited to Procedural, Object and Event-Driven paradigms.

  **Procedural Oriented Paradigms**

 Procedural Orientated Programming (sometimes known as Imperative Programming) is generally the first paradigm a programmer is likely to encounter and use.
-This is a linear in nature focusing on small blocks of code known as functions and subroutines that can be taken out and reused in the same application or simply added to another.
+This is linear in nature focusing on small blocks of code known as functions and subroutines that can be taken out and reused in the same application or simply added to another.
 (Brownlee, 2012).

 Here is an example of Procedural Oriented Programming, a simple calculation program in which addition can be changed out for division, multiplication and subtraction easily.